draft-js-plugins/next/README.md

 # draft-js-plugins@next

+# DISCLAIMER: This project isn't usable yet

+This is at an experimental stage, mostly this project isn't complete and ready for use.
+If you're interested in participating, whether it's code or just debate, please open an issue, hit me up on twitter or the [draft js slack channel](https://draftjs.herokuapp.com/)

 ## Rationale - A component based architecture

 Draft js plugins is great.
 But currently has a bunch of problems, some of which are entirely our own doing, building a plugin system that does more than it should.